merkle-open/webpack-concat-text-plugin/README.md

 }
 ```

 The example above will generate a concatenated file `dist/app` (without a file extension) containing everything under `res/`.
-The output file won't have a file extension either if the `files` glob string matches multiple file types:
+The output file won't have a file extension as well if the `files` glob string matches multiple file types:

 ```js
 module.exports = {